guidance-guarantee-programme/pension_guidance/content/work_out_income.md

 If you’re thinking about using part or all of your pension pot to pay debts you should look at [your options](https://www.gov.uk/options-for-paying-off-your-debts/overview) and get advice first.
 You have to think carefully about what you’ll live on in retirement.

-When you take a large cash sum from you pension pot to pay for debts you also have to consider the tax you'll pay.
+When you take a large cash sum from you pension pot to pay for debts you also have to consider the tax you’ll pay.
 What you have left after tax might not be enough to cover your debts.

 These organisations offer impartial debt advice: